Centralized Business Decisioning Built Directly Into Salesforce

 cmDecision gives Salesforce a dedicated decisioning engine that replaces scattered logic with one place to define, govern, and automate how your business makes judgments.
 It supports rules, scores, and AI models to deliver consistent, explainable outcomes across credit, approvals, and operations.

-How cmDecision Strengthens Your Business
+How cmDecision Automates Business Decisions

 Centralized rules and explainable logic remove guesswork, giving leadership confidence that every decision follows policy and stands up to audits.